2015 — 2017

-2015 — ongoing Brave New Turkey is based on a conceptual approach to document newly built mosques in a Neo-Ottoman-Style in the urban landscape of Ankara and Istanbul.
+Brave New Turkey is a documentation of newly built and state sponsored mosques in a Neo-Ottoman-Style in the urban landscape of Ankara and Istanbul.

-In recent years the Diyanet has become a political instrument for the leading government to reshape Turkey and intensify control over the people.
-The Diyanet is the main investor for thousands of the newly built mosques in Turkey and abroad.
-As most of them are built in a Neo-Ottoman style with their distinctive domes and minarets, they follow precisely the architectural tradition of Mimar Sinan (1490 - 1588), the master of classical Ottoman architecture.
-Since 1987, the number of mosques in Turkey has grown from 60,000 to more than 85,000 in 2013, an increase of almost 1,000 mosques per annum.
+The Diyanet has become a political instrument for the government to reshape Turkey.
+It comments on political affairs, advises citizens on religiously acceptable conduct.
+It is also the main investor for thousands of the newly built mosques in Turkey and abroad.
+Most of them built in the imperial Ottoman style with their distinctive domes and minarets, following precisely the architectural tradition of Mimar Sinan (1490 - 1588) the master of classical Ottoman architecture.
+Given the influence that the Diyanet-controlled mosques have on the conservative masses across Turkey, this development is probably both among the most consequential, and among the most unknown, accomplishments of the AKP.

-The newly constructed mosques attest the evident political influence on urban planning, but more importantly on Turkish society.
-Brave New Turkey is less about architecture in a classical sense, but rather how architecture reflects power and how ideologies are manifested in it.
+Brave New Turkey reflects this phenomenon as a symbol of change and power that reaches beyond national borders.
+It is less about architecture in a classical sense, but rather how architecture reflects power and how ideologies are manifested in it.
 It reflects a newly tied compound of religious and cultural identity, against the backdrop of a constant exclusion of minorities, a reckless fight against those whose convictions are different and an unresolved question of what is Turkish identity?